 - pinch of cayenne pepper

 - 1 tsp chili powder

 - Preheat oven to 325°F. Arrange black beans on a baking sheet lined with parchment paper and bake for 15 minutes.
 The beans should be slightly dried out and not wet.

-- Cook onion, celery, and garlic in a pan over medium heat for about 5 minutes, or until onion turns translucent.
-Take off the stove and let cool as you prepare the next step.
+- Meanwhile, cook onion, celery, and garlic in oil or water in a pan over medium heat for about 5 minutes, or until onion turns translucent.
+Remove from heat and let cool as you prepare the next step.

 - Once the beans have dried out slightly, take out of the oven and briefly cool.
 Place in a mixing bowl and mash beans with a fork, leaving about half the beans whole.

 - Once you've mashed the beans, add in the cooked veggies and remaining ingredients.
 Mix until combined.
 Let sit for a few minutes as you heat up the waffle iron.

 - Lightly oil both sides of your waffle iron so the black bean mixture does not stick.
 When your waffle iron is heated, add a big spoonful of the mixture into each section of your waffle iron (as opposed to one spoonful in the center, as this mixture will not spread like a typical waffle batter).
 Close your waffle iron and let your waffles cook.
 They will be firm and browned on the outsides when they are ready (about 3 minutes, depending on your waffle maker).

 Save for later!